phosae/denyenv-validating-admission-webhook/README.md

 ```bash
 LOCALIP=100.100.32.64 make install-outcluster && CERT_DIR=. go run main.go
 ```
-Please note that you should replace `100.100.32.64` with the IP address of your machine that is reachable from the K8s Cluster(usualy eth0, en0...)
+Please note that you should replace `100.100.32.64` with the IP address of your machine that is reachable from the K8s Cluster(usually eth0, en0...)

-Also, If you prefer to use cert-manager for TLS certificate management, use make deploy-cm to apply all Yaml manifest to Kind cluster, use make clear-cm to clear.
+Also, If you prefer to use cert-manager for TLS certificate management, use `make deploy-cm` to apply all Yaml manifest to Kind cluster, use `make clear-cm` to do cleanup.

 ## some other place help you learn Kubernetes Admission Webhooks